Mounayer/OptimizeIt/README.md

 ### Temperature

-This specifies the temperature of the model that OptimizeIt is using, you may specify values from `0.1` to `2.0` although, the higher the temperature the more [hallucinations](https://www.iguazio.com/glossary/llm-hallucination/):
+This specifies the temperature of the model that OptimizeIt is using, you may specify values from `0.1` to `2.0` although, the higher the temperature the more [hallucinations](https://www.iguazio.com/glossary/llm-hallucination/), usage:

 ```bash
 optimizeit file1 --temperature 0.1